 Schedule a “business meeting” with your spouse.
 List as item number one on the agenda something your spouse will like such as how to enjoy more fun together.
 Make item #2 division of labor.
 Quietly discuss how you might share household tasks instead of leaving the current roles of who dirties and who cleans.

 If discussing the issue sounds unlikely to be productive because the two of you need better skills for how to communicate (how to communicate with your spouse), think about how you could, in a very pleasant way, cease doing certain tasks and very pleasantly, request if your spouse might be willing to take them on.
 No complaints, just requests.
 Maybe add incentives to your request like “so I’ll be less exhausted so I can be better humored and more affectionate when you’re home.”

 Discuss how each of you feel about alcohol and it’s possible role in your relationship.
 How has it been positive?
 Why do you each drink?
 How is alcohol potentially hurting your marriage?
 Alcohol and other drugs are one of the three main causes of divorce.

-#3: Discuss, or just do something different with regard to “I gave you no loving in a month or so.”
+#3: Discuss and decide to do something different, with regard to “I gave you no loving in a month or so.”